aau-claaudia/ailab-docs/docs/getting-started/before-you-begin.md

 ### Request access

 - To request access to AI-LAB, apply [here](https://forms.office.com/e/caEhCRmqVN).
 Approval may currently take some time as AI-LAB is in beta.
-We will email you when you access in to AI-LAB.
+We will send you an email when you can access AI-LAB.

 <!-- If you don't receive access within 24 hours, please [contact us](/help-and-resources/support) -->